-Methods of the geography data type that calculate an area or distance return different results based on the SRID of the instance used in the method.
-For more information on SRIDs, see Spatial Reference Identifiers (SRIDs).
+Methods on the geography data type that calculate an area or distance will return different results based on the SRID of the instance used in the method.
+For more information about SRIDs, see Spatial Reference Identifiers (SRIDs).

 DECLARE @g geography; DECLARE @h geography; SET @g = geography::STGeomFromText('LINESTRING(-122.360 47.656, -122.343 47.656)', 4326); SET @h = geography::STGeomFromText('POINT(-122.34900 47.65100)', 4326); SELECT @g.STDistance(@h);